-Fill in the trust and estate section of the Self Assessment tax return if any of the following apply:
+Fill in a trust and estate tax return if any of the following apply:

 - the total Income Tax and Capital Gains Tax due for the administration period was more than £10,000

 - the estate was worth more than £2.5 million at the date of death

 This tax return is for the estate - it’s separate from the return you sent on behalf of the deceased.

-To send a trust and estate tax return, you can either:
+To send an estate tax return, you must first register your estate.